wp-plugins/military-discount/readme.txt

 == Description ==

+Support the troops while driving sales and building customer loyalty

 <p>Install GruntRoll's Military Discount plugin alongside your WooCommerce plugin
 to begin offering your customers verified military and veteran discounts.</p>

-<p>This plugin is not free&#8212;you pay when you make money
+<p>After the 30-day/30-sale Free Trial, you only pay when you make money
 by positively identifying a military or veteran customer during the checkout process.
 Your customers who are positively identified but did not complete a sale may be refunded.
 For more information on our billing policy, visit our
 <a href="https://businesses.gruntroll.com/pricing" target="_blank">pricing</a> page.
 </p>

-Requirements:
+<b><u>Requirements:</b></u>
 <ul>
 <li><a href="https://wordpress.org/plugins/woocommerce">WooCommerce</a> plugin</li>
 <li>PHP 5.3.2 (Released March 2010)</li>